npm/npmo-docs/up-and-running/customization.md

   your appliance.
 5. Next, a series of preflight checks will be run.
 These checks ensure that you are running hardware that meets the requirements.
-6. The docker containers will now begin downloading for npm Enterprise, and you can proceed to [customizing your configuration](/up-and-running/customization.html#customizing-your-configuration).
+6. The Docker containers will now begin downloading for npm Enterprise, and you can proceed to [customizing your configuration](#customizing-your-configuration).

 ## Customizing Your Configuration